El Solitario: Professional wrestling career

 El Solitario formed a wrestling trio alongside Dr. Wagner and Angel Blanco; the group was known as "La Ola Blanca" (The White Wave).
 He was wrestling as a rudo at this time but when his partners Dr. Wagner and Angel Blanco turned on him, he became one of the most popular tecnicos of his era.
 It also started a legendary rivalry between himself, Wagner and Blanco.
 He continued wrestling as an individual during this time, and in 1969, won the NWA Middleweight world title by defeating El Rayo de Jalisco.
 In 1970, El Solitario won the NWA Light Heavyweight title by defeating Ray Mendoza.
 In 1972, he unmasked his rival, Angel Blanco, in the ring.

 El Solitario was one of the first stars to leave EMLL to join the Universal Wrestling Association (UWA) promotion, which was run by Francisco Flores and Ray Mendoza.
 He won the UWA's first Junior Heavyweight title in 1982.
-He also toured Japan in 1972, 1979, and 1981, where he would face and team up with premiere stars such as Tiger Mask and Tatsumi Fujinami, along with other Mexican wrestlers such as Chavo Guerrero and El Canek.
+He also toured Japan in 1972, 1979, and 1981, where he would face and team up with premiere stars such as Tiger Mask and Tatsumi Fujinami, along with other Mexican wrestlers such as El Solar and El Canek.
 He was unable to fully exhibit his wrestling skills during his tours, as the junior's division formula in Japan consisted of popular Japanese wrestlers facing off against foreign heels.
 However, he gained a following outside of Mexico as a result of those tours.

 While in Mexico, he remained one of the most popular headlining stars throughout the country.
 In the early 1980s, he formed a short lived trios team with Aníbal and Villano III, the group was known as Los Tres Caballeros that ended when Aníbal turned on El Solitario.
 He won the UWA Junior Light Heavyweight title in 1980 and 1981.
 In 1982, he won the NWA Light Heavyweight title.
 That same year, he participated in El Santo's final career match when he teamed up with legends El Santo, Gory Guerrero, and Huracan Ramirez to defeat El Signo, Negro Navarro, El Texano, and Perro Aguayo.
 Perhaps his biggest match took place on December 1, 1985, when he defeated and unmasked Dr. Wagner in a mask vs mask match.